lt-columbo/pisces_tools/cpu_temp_monitor/README.md

 ## CPU Temp Monitor for Pisces Miners

 **What it does**
-This tool will create a scheduled 'cronjob' that will run every 15 minutes capturing the CPU temperature of the Raspberry Pi into logs.
+This tool will create a scheduled 'cronjob' that will run every 15 minutes sampling the CPU temperature of the Raspberry Pi and capturing into logs.

 **To Install**
 To Install the tool, run the command below in the Pisces Secure Shell (ssh):